andreafra/andreafranchini.com/README.md

 qub3x.github.io
 ===============

 My personal website and portfolio.

-Static HTML/CSS and no JS for maximum speed and compatibility.
+Static HTML+CSS, minimum JS for maximum speed and compatibility.

-Decent gulp automated script to build and deploy the website through Github Pages.
+I've moved to [Parcel](https://parceljs.org) to bundle all the code with minimum effort.

 # How to use
 ## Installing
-Run `npm install` in the base directory.
+Run `yarn install` in the base directory.

 ##  Deploying
 1. Commit on development branch